Armel Beaufils: "La conquête des connaissances universelles, ou Science et navigation"

 This 1931 plaster relief was purchased by the French government for the main entrance to the then Merchant Navy (La Marine marchande) Ministry building at 3 place Fontenay in Paris and in 1933 another version was purchased for the new Hôtel de ville in Perros-Guirec where it can be seen in the "salle des conseils".

 "Monument Victoria"

 Located in Saint-Briac-sur-Mer's boulevard de la Mer, this 1937 bronze plaque by Armel Beaufils depicts the Russian aristocrat Victoria Melita (Princess Victoria Melita of Saxe-Coburg and Gotha), a friend of Jacques Nozal who lived in Saint-Briac-sur-Mer's villa des Emaux.

 "Quimper ou Les Trois Bretonnes"

 This plaster model dating to 1930 is held in Quimper's Musée des beaux-arts.
-In his composition Armel-Beaufils presents us with three faces of the region of Finistère showing the different types of cap worn by the women of the region.
+In his composition Armel-Beaufils presents us with three faces of the region of Finistère showing the different types of caps worn by the women of the region.
 The woman to the left wears the cap worn in Plougastel-Daoulas, the woman to the right the cap worn in Rosporden and the woman in the centre the cap and neckwear of a woman in Bigouden.
 The work was for a proposed monument for Quimper railway station.